Jaro0o0/skyline_weather/README.md

 ## ⛅ Weather App
-Weather forecast web aplication built in Next.js  with Tailwind CSS
+Weather forecast web application built with Next.js and Tailwind CSS.
+Users can search for the current weather and forecast by city name.
+API requests are handled through Next.js server-side routes to securely protect the API key.

 ## ✨ Technologies